An observation concerning highly ramified $\epsilon$-factors: Introduction

 A proof of this in the present context is given in \cite{jacquet_shalika_ramified}.
 As stated this phenomenon is only the initial case of a more general notion of \emph{stability of $\gamma$-factors}.
 Such stability results are by now established in great generality and play a key role in the proofs of many known instances of Langlands functoriality.
 We refer to \cite{stab_root, shahidi2} and the references within for a more detailed discussion.

 An immediate caveat of the formulation given above is the vaguely defined notion \emph{sufficiently ramified}.
 More precisely one can formulate stability of local factors as follows.
 There is a constant $N=N(\pi_1,\pi_2)\in \N$ depending on $\pi_1$ and $\pi_2$ such that \eqref{eq:stability_first_form} holds for all quasi-characters $\chi$ with exponent conductor $a(\chi)$ larger than $N$.
 This raises the immediate question of what can be said about $N$.
-The answer is certainly well known to experts.
-However, to the best of our knowledge, it is not yet well recorded in the literature.
-We give the following answer:
+The answer is certainly well known to experts, who often point to \cite{De}.
+However, to the best of our knowledge a clean answer is not yet well recorded in the literature.
+We rectify this here:

 \begin{theorem} Let $\pi$ be a complex generic irreducible smooth admissible representation $\pi$ of $\textrm{GL}_n(F)$ with central character $\omega$ and exponent conductor $a(\pi)$.
 Then, for every quasi-character $\chi$ with $a(\chi)\geq a(\pi)$ we have